Graduate Fellowships and Scholarships

 Timothy R. Donoghue Graduate Scholarship Program

 This scholarship program was initiated by Timothy Donoghue, former Graduate School dean, as a way to recruit top candidates throughout the United States to K-State graduate programs by offering graduate assistantship packages that are highly competitive.
-This scholarship is for first year graduate students who are U.S. citizens or permanent residents and are appointed to a .5 FTE assistantship.
+This scholarship is for first year graduate students who are U.S. citizens, permanent residents, or international and are appointed to a .5 FTE assistantship.
 Master's students are awarded a $3,000 scholarship and doctoral students are awarded a $5,000 scholarship for one academic year.
 Students must be nominated for the scholarship by their graduate program.
 The scholarship may be renewed for a second year.
 Nominations are accepted by the Graduate School early each spring semester.

 Sarachek Predoctoral Honors Fellowship in Molecular Biology

 The Sarachek Predoctoral Honors Fellowship provides an award of $17,600 to a graduate student enrolled in a Ph.D. program at Kansas State University.
 The award is intended to recognize exceptional achievement in scholastics and research.
 Students must show evidence of effective communication of research results through publications in leading journals and presentations at national and international meetings.
 Applications are accepted each spring semester.

 Small Research Grants Program for Graduate Students in Arts, Humanities, and Social Sciences